Introduction to Workflows¶

 Note how the first argument to

 a class.
 If it is a class, then it defines an action.
 Here are the

 actions used in this tutorial:

-## Copyright 2013-2018 Rumma & Ko Ltd ## This file is part of the Lino project. from django.utils.translation import ugettext_lazy as _ from lino.api import dd, rt from lino.modlib.notify.actions import NotifyingAction class StartEntry(dd.ChangeStateAction): label = _("Start") help_text = _("This action is not allowed when company, body or subject is empty.") required_states = 'new cancelled' def get_action_permission(self,ar,obj,state): # cannot start entries with empty company, subject or body fields if not obj.company or not obj.subject or not obj.body: return False return super(StartEntry,self).get_action_permission(ar, obj, state) class FinishEntry(StartEntry): icon_name='accept' label = _("Finish") required_states = 'new started' help_text = _("Inherts from StartEntry and thus is not allowed when company, body or subject is empty.") class WakeupEntry(dd.ChangeStateAction, NotifyingAction): label = _("Wake up") required_states = 'sleeping' # in our example, waking up an antry will send a notification def get_notify_recipients(self, ar, obj): for u in rt.models.users.User.objects.all(): yield (u, u.mail_mode) def get_notify_subject(self, ar, obj): return _("Entry %s has been reactivated!") % obj
+# Copyright 2013-2018 Rumma & Ko Ltd # License: GNU Affero General Public License v3 (see file COPYING for details) from django.utils.translation import gettext_lazy as _ from lino.api import dd, rt from lino.modlib.notify.actions import NotifyingAction class StartEntry(dd.ChangeStateAction): label = _("Start") help_text = _("This action is not allowed when company, body or subject is empty.") required_states = 'new cancelled' def get_action_permission(self,ar,obj,state): # cannot start entries with empty company, subject or body fields if not obj.company or not obj.subject or not obj.body: return False return super(StartEntry,self).get_action_permission(ar, obj, state) class FinishEntry(StartEntry): icon_name='accept' label = _("Finish") required_states = 'new started' help_text = _("Inherts from StartEntry and thus is not allowed when company, body or subject is empty.") class WakeupEntry(dd.ChangeStateAction, NotifyingAction): label = _("Reopen") # label = _("Wake up") # required_states = 'sleeping' # in our example, waking up an antry will send a notification def get_notify_recipients(self, ar, obj): if not obj.state.name in ('done', 'cancelled'): return for u in rt.models.users.User.objects.all(): yield (u, u.mail_mode) def get_notify_subject(self, ar, obj): return _("Entry %s has been reactivated!") % obj

 Defining an explicit class for transition action is useful when you want your application to decide at runtime whether a transition is available or not.